 Let the balm cool completely.
 Now all of your homemade luxurious gifts are ready!

-As you can see the amount I created filled this jar exactly to the top.
-Have some left over?
-No problemo!
-Our it into a little jar to keep for yourself.
-You will want to make more, I guarantee it.
+The amount I created filled my particular jar exactly to the top.
+If you have some left over, pour it into a little jar to keep for your own use.
+You will want to make more, I promise!

 And here they are all together!

-Now wasn’t that easy?
+You can do this!
 Creating cute and heartfelt gifts should not be stressful.
-I bet your friends and family will really appreciate a lovely gift, especially one that is a treat without the guilt!
+I know your friends and family will really appreciate a lovely gift, especially if it’s a treat that won’t pack on extra pounds.

 If you love homemade beauty products and treatments be sure to check out these posts:

-Let me know how if you try these recipes and feel free to share your beautiful results in the
+Let me know if you try these recipes and feel free to share your beautiful results in the